-- Spoon batter evenly into waffle iron, being careful not to overfill.
-(Amount used depends on size of machine: I use ½ cup in my 8-inch iron, which gives me small/medium waffles that don't reach all the way to the edge, making them much easier to remove.
+- Spoon about ½ cup batter evenly into centre of waffle iron, being careful not to overfill.
+(Amount used depends on size of machine: I use ½ cup in my 8-inch iron, which gives me smallish waffles that don't reach all the way to the edge, making them much easier to remove.
 I strongly recommend making smaller waffles with this recipe - see note below.)

 - Open iron SLOWLY, and leave waffle in place for 30 seconds (this will help avoid sticking) before gently removing with a flat knife.
-(If waffle is still sticking to iron, see my tips above!)
+(If waffle is still sticking to iron, see my tips!)

-- Serve with maple syrup, coconut cream, bananas, berries, nuts and/or cinnamon.
+- Serve with any of the following: maple syrup, coconut cream, bananas, berries, and cinnamon.
 Enjoy!

 If you’ve tried this oat flour waffle recipe, please leave a comment or tip for others below.

 I'd love to know how you’ve made it your own!